 To petition waiving a core course, the student must complete a waiver request for each course, submit a transcript or photocopy of transcript with relevant coursework highlighted, and submit the requests to the Office of the Registrar.
-Waiver requests may be completed online through the SRS system.
-Once submitted, approval of waiver requests are decided by the department appropriate to the courses.
+Waiver requests may be completed online through SRS.
+Once submitted, waiver requests need to be approved by the department appropriate to the courses.
 For waiver requests received by July 1, students will receive notification by August 1.
 Waiver requests arriving in the Office of the Registrar after July 1 will be handled on a rolling basis, as faculty schedules allow.
 Results of waiver requests received after the deadline are not guaranteed to be available before the start of classes.